timbornemann/Open-Git-Control/README.md

 - open, manage, and quickly switch local repositories
 - initialize new repositories directly from a folder (`git init`)
 - plan repository work and future project ideas with statuses, priorities, descriptions, and free-form tags
+- expose planning data to local agents through a REST API and MCP-style JSON-RPC tools
 - manage branches, remotes, tags, and submodules in a sidebar
 - browse and operate on commits in a visual commit graph
 - run forensic history searches (`-S`, `-G`, `-L`) from the UI